BELWARE-GmbH/Documentation-Website-MD/content/en-us/Apps/mail sender plus/first steps/Installation.md

 collapsible: false
 weight: 3
 ---
-### First steps
+### First Steps

 ### Installation

-Use the search function to open the **Marketplace for Extensions** and open it.
+Using the search function, open the **Marketplace for Extensions** and open it.

 ![](images/XRechnung/marketplacesuch.PNG)

 The Microsoft AppSource will open.
-There you can use the search function again to find the **Connector 365 Mail Attachment Plus**.
+There you can use the search function again to find the **Connector 365 Mail Sender Plus**.
 Click on **Free Trial** to start the installation.
 Before the installation starts, you have to provide some contact information.

 ![](images/apps/mailattachmentssuche.PNG)